Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 8-9.md

 # OverTheWire Bandit - Level 8-9

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in the file data.txt and is the only line of text that occurs only once.

 ---